str0pharia/UnRealVirtuality/README.md

 # Controls
 Pull burner handle to ignite gas and increase altitude, let go of the handle to decrease altitude.

-Use the weight of the player character to affect sideways movement, and - to some extent - the forward velocity,  by positioning yourself anywhere inside the  basket/play area, in order to redistribute the weight and tilt the basket in the corresponding direction.
-The idea is that the player will have to remain balanced in center to fly in a straight line.
+Grab / Hold any of the sides of the basket with one of the motion controllers to tilt basket and cause the balloon to move sideways/strafe in the corresponding direction.

 Wind direction/speed affects how the balloon moves.